Innuendo (song): Critical reception

-Ian Gittins, writing for Melody Maker, considered the song to be "Bohemian Rhapsody" Vol II and described it as "seductively monstrous".
+Upon its release as a single, Ian Gittins, writing for Melody Maker, considered "Innuendo" to be "Bohemian Rhapsody" Vol II and described it as "seductively monstrous".
 He added, "All ill-starred vocal operatics, hairy-palmed guitar runs and portentous drivel, it even breaks into Spanish rhumba at one sublime point."
-David Quantick of NME described it as a "spectacularly tossy rock anthem".
+David Quantick of NME called it a "spectacularly tossy rock anthem" and Music Week writer Alan Jones praised it as "utterly distinctive, typically over the top and undoubtedly a major hit".
+Caroline Sullivan of Smash Hits considered it to be a "well-odd combination of soft ballad, blustering heavy metal and sweeping, Moroccan-type music", with Mercury "wailing in his usual hysterical fashion".
+She concluded that the "whole thing is completely over the top" and "totally brilliant", "even if it is more than slightly influenced by 'Bohemian Rhapsody'".